meetOzan/BasicRetrofit/README.md

-# RetrofitSamples
+# BasicRetrofit App
-A simple Retrofit example
+A simple Retrofit example with fake Api